qassim-alwasti/ltc6803/README.md

 2. ltc.cell_voltages[index 0 to 11] -> array which returns the voltage reading for each cell from cell 1 to cell 12.
 3. ltc.flag_cell[index 0 to 11] -> array which returns a string (OV, UV, OK) indicating the cell status compared to the over and under voltage limits specified previously.
 4. ltc.tmp_cell[index 0 to 1] -> array which returns the temperature reading from "Temp1" and "Temp2" pins on LTC IC.

 ---

-# More in-depth details:
-## Understanding the configuration registers
-## Calculating the PEC value

----